Women's Health Services in Gillette, WY1. What does OB/GYN stand for? What is the difference between Obstetrics & Gynecology?

 - Many times, the risk comes from something that happens during the pregnancy itself.
 For example, twins, abnormal attachment of the placenta, preterm labor, birth defects, or the development of gestational diabetes or pre-eclampsia.

-It is the role of obstetricians to identify these risk factors and to take steps to reduce the possibility that they will cause harm to either the mother or her unborn baby.
+It is the role of obstetricians to identify these risk factors and to take steps to reduce the possibility that they will cause harm to either the mother or her unborn baby.8.
+What is outpatient care?

 The most common signs of early pregnancy are nausea with or without vomiting, fatigue, and breast tenderness along with a missed period.